- Full name, age and length of time as a registered Republican:

 The political climate in Baton Rouge is volatile.
 A tax-and-spend governor is at odds with a largely term-limited Legislature that succumbs to his pressures and, quite simply, to fatigue.
 I will not fall victim to this and will persevere against this challenge with my fellow conservative legislators from throughout the state.
 Secondly, the challenge of balancing the state budget against truly essential services is paramount to the job of representative.
 I will use every tool at my disposal – especially community engagement – to navigate this labyrinth.
 Finally, building alliances across the political aisle without compromising our values is important; the solutions to our problems aren’t all Right or all Left, but often lie in the middle.
 I will do what must be done to improve our state without violating the confidence of the voters, the RPEC, or the GOP.

 - Three most important goals?

-Rep. Cromer did a great job staying in touch with his constituents, and I will do the same – through community meetings, mail and online surveys, and proactive appearances at public events.
+I have established a very good reputation for having an open door policy and bringing people to the table even if I disagree with them – especially if I do, and I plan to continue to do so.
+I will also maintain my community involvement by attending and sponsoring many activities.
 I cannot overstate the importance of this.
 Second, I will stand firm against tax increases and new taxes.
 Finally, I will work tirelessly for flood protection and other infrastructure improvements in District 90 that the state should fund.

 - How have your career and life experiences prepared you for this position?